Nomon/backbone-db-redis/Readme.md

 ### sort

 If defined attribute index is stored in sorted set.
 If defined as function, score will be calculated with given function.
 If not defined attribute is indexed in unordered set.

+### dependencies

+Index attribute only if defined dependencies are met.

 ### key